Varshasinghvarsh/CovidSold/README.md

 ## PROJECT NAME-Covidsol

 ### VISION
-- The motto behind our project was to easily provide information related to Covid-19 pandemic whether it is daily upcoming cases or it can be general resources or seeking doctor's advice in one click.**
+- The motto behind my project was to easily provide information related to Covid-19 pandemic whether it is daily upcoming cases or it can be general resources or seeking doctor's advice in one click.**

 * Home page of site consist of Four panels:
  1. Stats